-The rate of naturalisations follows with a certain time lag the waves of immigration.
+The rate of naturalisation follows with a certain time lag the waves of immigration.
 It increased in the course of the 1970s, in the wake of the consolidation of foreign worker employment, family reunion and eventual settlement.

 It declined in the early 1980s and fluctuated at a relatively low level of 2.2 percent of the foreign population between 1987 and 1995.
-Thereafter, the naturalisation rate rose, reaching the peak in 2003 with 5.9 percent of the foreign population; after that peak the naturalisation rate declined again, reaching a low of 0.7 percent in 2011.
+Thereafter, the naturalisation rate rose, reaching a peak in 2003 with 5.9 percent of the foreign population; after that the naturalisation rate declined again, reaching a low of 0.7 percent in 2011.
 Since then the proportion has remained unchanged.
 (Table 21)

-During 2018 9,450 persons adopted the Austria citizenship of whom 95 who lived abroad.
-All in all, some 125 nationalities adopted the Austrian citizenship.
-In 2018, 62% of all naturalisations went to four source regions: Turkey (828), former Yugoslavia excluding (3,000) and Central and Eastern European countries (2,000).
+During 2019 10,606 persons adopted the Austria citizenship of whom 106 who lived abroad.
+All in all, some 129 nationalities adopted the Austrian citizenship.
+In 2019, 77% of all naturalisations accrued to four source regions: Turkey (912), former Yugoslavia (3,500) and Central and Eastern European countries (3,800).

-In 2018, 60% of all naturalisations were given on the basis of a legal entitlement.
-As to the age composition of the naturalised persons: 34% were under the age of 18, 65% in the main working age (18-59) and a small number was over 60 (1.6%).
+In 2019, 60.6% of all naturalisations were given on the basis of a legal entitlement, 12% on the basis of administrative discretion, a further 28% on the basis of an extension to close family.
+As to the age composition of the naturalised persons: 34% were under the age of 18, 64% in the main working age (18-59) and a small number was over 60 (1.5%).
 The law regulating naturalisation specifies that foreigners may apply for citizenship after 10 years of legal residence.